Virtual Hypnotherapy

 The confusion all began in 1843 when James Braid noticed that when clients had created tunnel vision and were mesmerized, that they exhibited the same sleepy "look" that one had when going to sleep.
 So he changed the word from mesmerized, which is the "focused" look, to hypnotized, which is the "sleepy" look.
 But he eventually saw his mistake, that they weren't sleepy at all, so he tried to change the word back to mesmerized, but by then the word hypnotized became so popular, thanks to movies, that he gave up trying.

 Knowing this, here is what to expect.
 Your hypnotist, or mesmerist, will ask you to focus your eyes on a particular object (visual tunnel vision) while focusing your hearing on only the sound of his voice (audible tunnel vision).
 If you have followed instructions, then your eyes will appear blurry, out of focus, distant.
 This is a hypnotic state of mind, or more precisely, a mesmerized state of mind.
-He will then give you suggestions that you are willing to accept in order to experience change for the better.
+Another way to put it is, when you have both tunnel visions, you are literally hypnotized, even though the actual word is mesmerized.
+The hypnotist, or mesmerist, will then give you suggestions that you are willing to accept in order to experience change for the better.

 Can everyone be hypnotized?
 NO. About 15% of the world's population's brains are wired differently.
 Another 10% either don't trust the hypnotist, are afraid of the unknown, simply cannot relax, try too hard or are easily distracted by everything going on around them and therefore cannot follow instructions.

 Who, then, can be hypnotized?
 Daydreamers, artists, musicians, actors, athletes, deep thinkers, introverts, puzzle solvers, gamers, visionaries and the like.
-In other words, anyone who has a very creative and vivid imagination and is a good daydreamer as well.
+In other words, anyone who has a very creative and vivid imagination.

 Why do hypnotists/mesmerists say the word sleep?
-Because we do it effortlessly every night and therefore it's the easiest word for our brains to accept and comply with.
+They don't have to say sleep.
+In fact, you can stay wide awake which is explained in the next paragraph.
+Some hypnotists say the word sleep because we do it effortlessly every night and therefore it's the easiest word for our brains to accept and comply with.
 However, it isn't really sleep, but the moment before sleep when your body stops fidgeting and completely relaxes.
 You will still be able to hear everything going on around you and you will always be able to accept or reject any suggestion given to you.

 A brief history here.
 In the beginning, mesmerizing techniques, now mislabeled as hypnosis, were only used by medical doctors, especially during war times before the invention of morphine, which primarily calmed injured soldiers, put them into deeper REM sleep during unfortunate amputations, and also limited infections and quickened recovery.
 Many years later was when non-medical people used their very limited knowledge of mesmerism/hypnosis to create stage shows for entertainment purposes only, while leaving the true medical effectiveness of hypnosis to us real professionals.